Page content

 See also Ulster’s Student Learning Experience Principals

-Research carried out (Curran, 2017) brings new understanding to stakeholders in relation to how the impact of partnership on individual students and staff members can help us think more holistically about student engagement.
-There is evidence that the personal development of both students and staff is a welcome outcome of partnership working and one which has the potential to enhance skills, motivation, and self-efficacy of not just students but staff, too.
+There is evidence that the personal development of both students and staff is a welcome outcome of partnership working and one which has the potential to enhance skills, motivation, and confidence of not just students but staff, too.
 In turn, this personal development can enhance the learning climate, which is important for extending the benefits of partnership working to all students - going beyond the small numbers that tend to put themselves forward for partnership type activities.
-The stage of curriculum design or re-design may be an opportune time to embed these enhanced learning climates resulting from a Students as Partners ethos.

 References